futurearchitecture/ArchVault/README.md

 ## Multiple Users
-This Vault has been specifically design with mulitple users in mind taht share the same vault using Git.
+This Vault has been specifically design with mulitple users in mind that share the same vault using Git.

 ## Obsidian Markdown Format
 The Markdown written in this Vault is intended for use in Obsidian and not GitHub and so features such as bi-directional links will not work.